Aytaç Durak: Mayor of Adana

-He was re-elected to the office in 1999 representing ANAP for the third term.
+Durak was re-elected to the office in the local election in 1999 representing ANAP for the third term.
 At this term he started the construction of Merkez Park, a 33-hectare urban park along Seyhan river, which is now one of the largest urban parks in Turkey.
 At this period, he also started building public pools for safe swimming mostly at low-income neighborhoods due the fact that nearly 100 children suffocate every year when chilling out at Seyhan river and irrigation canals during the hot and humid summers.
 Currently city boasts 35 municipal swimming pools built only within the last 10 years.

-Before the municipal elections of 2004, he resigned from ANAP and joined Justice and Development Party(AK Party).
-ANAP had only 5.1% of the popular votes in 2002 General Elections and became a minor party after.
-On March 28, 2004, he was re-elected as mayor of Adana for the fourth term receiving 39% of popular votes.
-During this period, he completed the construction of Merkez Park and many other parks, thus, city became much greener.
+Before the municipal election of 2004, Durak resigned from ANAP and joined Justice and Development Party (AK Party).
+ANAP had only 5.1% of the popular votes in the 2002 general elections and became a minor party after.
+On 28 March 2004, he was re-elected as mayor of Adana for the fourth term receiving 39% of popular votes.
+During this period, he completed the construction of the Merkez Park and many other parks, thus, city became much greener.
 The construction of Adana Metro was suspended during this period due to financial reasons.
 Construction resumed in 2008 and expected to be completed by the end of 2009.
 Metro that is under construction for 12 years is the major headache for Aytaç Durak.

-In late 2008, AK Party decided not to make Aytaç Durak their candidate for 2009 municipal elections.
+In late 2008, AK Party decided not to make Aytaç Durak their candidate for the 2009 municipal elections.
 Following immediately, Durak resigned from AK Party and joined Nationalist Movement Party (MHP).
 This election was one of his most difficult elections and although being a candidate of the third popular party, his high profile helped him win the elections with only 1,500 vote margin against governing AK Party candidate.
-For his 5th term, Durak promised to complete urban redevelopment projects for Sinanpaşa, Göl and Fatih neighborhoods, and building the second line for Metro which will extend from Sinanpaşa to Çukurova University.
+For his 5th term, Durak promised to complete urban redevelopment projects for Sinanpaşa, Göl and Fatih neighborhoods, and building the second line for Metro which would extend from Sinanpaşa to Çukurova University.

-On March 17, 2010, Aytaç Durak resigned from MHP until being cleared from allegations for fortune building by raising the land value of his family property.
-On March 28, Aytaç Durak is suspended from mayoral duties by Ministry of Internal Affairs for two months.
+On 17 March 2010, Aytaç Durak resigned from MHP until being cleared from allegations for fortune building by raising the land value of his family property.
+On 28 March Aytaç Durak is suspended from mayoral duties by Ministry of Internal Affairs for two months.